Keeping Children Safe Online

 To report an online child sexual exploitation offense, call 911 or go to report.cybertip.org.

-Due to school closings and stay-at-home orders resulting from the COVID-19 pandemic, children’s increased online presence may put them at greater risk of child exploitation.
-Parents, guardians, caregivers, and teachers can take the following measures to help protect children from becoming victims of online child predators (also available as a PDF):
+Due to school closings, stay-at-home orders, and hybrid learning because of the COVID-19 pandemic, children’s increased online presence may put them at greater risk of child exploitation.
+Parents, guardians, caregivers, and teachers can take the following measures to

 - Discuss internet safety and develop an online safety plan with children before they engage in online activity.
 Establish clear guidelines, teach children to spot red flags, and encourage children to have open communication with you.